Scooternerds / Select Cycle

 Involvement in the Community

 Scooternerds was recently selected as GMA’s “Retailer of the Year."
-John also serves on the advisory committee for Guilford County Schools Tech Prep Program.
-John serve on the Guilford Technical Community College Advisory Committee.
+Hill also serves on the advisory committee for Guilford County Schools Tech Prep Program.
+Hill serves on the Guilford Technical Community College Advisory Committee.
 Scooternerds participates in the North Carolina Department of Labor’s Apprenticeship Mentoring Program where students are introduced to the working world and provided part time employment while remaining in school.
 Students receive classroom credit for a portion of their work at Scooternerds.
-Owner John Hill serves on the board of directors for the Piedmont Blues Preservation Society, an Uptown Greensboro based nonprofit which host various events featuring blues music, often attracting in excess of 3,000 attendees.
+Hill serves on the board of directors for the Piedmont Blues Preservation Society, an Uptown Greensboro based nonprofit which host various events featuring blues music, often attracting in excess of 3,000 attendees.

-Recently John was instrumental in the opening of a new location of Wheels 4 Hope and is assisting with plans to see this program become nationwide.
-John has participated for nearly 15 years in several prison- and jail-based visitation ministries where inmates are regularly visited and supported.
+Recently Hill was instrumental in the opening of a new location of Wheels 4 Hope and is assisting with plans to see this program become nationwide.
+Hill has participated for nearly 15 years in several prison- and jail-based visitation ministries where inmates are regularly visited and supported.
 Usually they will receive lots of motorcycle- and automotive-oriented magazines which are collected to distribute inside such facilities.
-As the result of John’s wife Dorrie experiencing near-death cardiac arrest during an AASP national meeting while attending the annual SEMA Show in Las Vegas on November 2, 2011, friends came asking what they could do to help during Dorrie Hill’s 71-day (14 days were in a coma) hospital stay at Spring Valley Hospital of Las Vegas, Nev.
-As John and Dorrie usually can be found gathering toys for needy children, it was determined the best way for any financial support would be to have contributors donate to Dorrie’s December Dream, where over $5500 in cash and toys were raised and distributed through a local ministry to reach deserving families.
+As the result of Hill's wife Dorrie experiencing near-death cardiac arrest during an AASP national meeting while attending the annual SEMA Show in Las Vegas on November 2, 2011, friends came asking what they could do to help during Dorrie’s 71-day (14 days were in a coma) hospital stay at Spring Valley Hospital of Las Vegas, Nev.
+As John and Dorrie usually can be found gathering toys for needy children, it was determined the best way for any financial support would be to have contributors donate to Dorrie’s December Dream, where more than $5,500 in cash and toys were raised and distributed through a local ministry to reach deserving families.
 The toys were presented to parents during the week before Christmas so they could provide their children with items otherwise unaffordable.

-The North Carolina State Legislature passed and presented Mr. Walter a Hero’s Proclamation during a recent event in Raleigh, N.C.
-John is a member of the North Carolina Motorcycle Dealer’s Association.
-Member of American Motor Scooter Association, John is current president of the Independent Garage Owners of North Carolina a 550-member service based, statewide trade association.
-John works and trains with the National Alternative Fuel Consortium.
+The North Carolina State Legislature passed and presented Walter a Hero’s Proclamation during a recent event in Raleigh, N.C.
+Hill is a member of the North Carolina Motorcycle Dealers Association and the of American Motor Scooter Association.
+Hill is current president of the Independent Garage Owners of North Carolina, a 550-member service based, statewide trade association.
+Hill works and trains with the National Alternative Fuel Consortium.
 He has received training at West Virginia University to enable him to educate first responders in the correct and safe best practices.